jamiellem/CST205_FinalProject/README.md

 Git Repo: https://github.com/jamiellem/CST205_FinalProject

-Future work: Login/Sign Up functionality in order to adopt pets.
+Future work: Login/Sign Up functionality and adding more different type of pets such as cats and more.